 The PWM has an API function to choose the pin, set the frequency (in Hz) and the duty cycle (in percent).
 This function is used for initialization and to change the frequency or duty cycle once the PWM is running.
 It also has functions to start and stop the output.
 See the API documentation for details.

-Note that the initialization function will not start the PWM so you must use the start function after initializing it the first time.
+In addition to initializing the PWM you must also call the start function for the parameters to take effect and for the PWM to generate an output.
+You should call the start function every time you update parameters using the init function.

+If you are using a PWM on a pin that was initialized as a GPIO such as the LEDs on the shield, you must first call the pin deinit function before the PWM will be able to output a signal on that pin.

-Entering a value for the frequency lower than that ~375Hz result in an unexpected frequency.
+Entering a value for the frequency lower than that ~600Hz may result in an unexpected frequency.

-ADC

-The ADC has an initialization API function to choose the channel (i.e. pin), and set the sampling cycle.
-It also has functions to take a single sample or to take a series of samples.
-The samples are 16 bit unsigned values.
-See the API documentation for details.

 Debug Printing

 The SDK has built in debug print functions which can be used to display messages via the USB-UART Bridge built into the kit.
-The file “wwd_debug.h” defines all of the different message types.
-We will use one called “WPRINT_APP_INFO” which is meant for printing application information.
+The different message types and they can be enabled or disabled in the file “include/wiced_defaults.h”.
+We will use one called “WPRINT_APP_INFO” which is meant for printing application information and is enabled by default.
 This is a macro that uses standard printf() formatting.
-It is enabled by default in the SDK (“wiced_defaults.h”).
 For example, to print a variable called “test” you could use the following:

 WPRINT_APP_INFO( (“The value of test is: %d\n”, test) );

-Note that the extra set of parenthesis is required due to the way the macro is defined.
+Note that the double set of parenthesis is required due to the way the macro is defined.

+Note that the \n is required to print a new line.
+The terminal may not actually print anything until its buffer is full or until a new line occurs.

+There are other message macros that are not enabled by default in wiced_defaults.h such as WPRINT_APP_DEBUG and WPRINT_APP_ERROR.
+These macros are used in some of the examples so you can enable them in cases where those messages are useful.

 UART